Cheetah0x/Cheetah0x/README.md

-- 👋 Hi, I’m @Cheetah0x
+- 👋 Hi,
-- 👀 I’m interested in getting better at software development, full-stack apps and solidity!
+- 👀 I’m interested in getting better at software development, full-stack apps, solidity, ML and ZK!
-- 📫 How to reach me Telegram: Niall Crafted
+- 📫 How to reach me Telegram: niallinio

 <!---